by Trevor A. Flood, MD FRCPC, updated on August 30, 2019.

-The testes sit outside of the body in a structure called the scrotum.
+The testes sit outside of the body and are covered by the scrotum.
 Within the scrotum, each testis is surrounded by two thin layers of tissue.
 The layer closest to the seminiferous tubules is called the tunica albuginea.
 The layer in between the scrotum and the tunica albuginea is called the tunica vaginalis.

 The millions of seminiferous tubules in the testis join together in a structure called the rete testis which then exits the testis through a structure called the epididymis.
 The rete testis and epididymis meet in an area of the testis called the hilar soft tissue.
 After leaving the testis, the epididymis connects with a long tube called the spermatic cord which leads out of the scrotum.

-Why is this important?
-Lymphovascular invasion increases the risk that cancer cells will be found in a lymph node or a distant part of the body such as the lungs.
+Lymphovascular invasion increases the risk that tumour cells will be found in a lymph node or metastasize to a distant part of the body, such as the lungs.
 Lymphovascular invasion is also used to determine the tumour stage (see Pathologic stage below).

 A margin is any tissue that has to be cut by the surgeon in order to remove the tumour from your body.
 For most testis specimens, the most important margin is the spermatic cord.

-In a seminoma, a margin is considered positive when cancer cells are seen at the very edge of the cut tissue.
+In a seminoma, a margin is considered ‘positive’ when there is no distance between the tumour cells and the cut edge of the tissue.

 Lymph nodes on the same side as the tumour are called ipsilateral while those on the opposite side of the tumour are called contralateral.

 All lymph nodes are surrounded by a capsule.
-Extranodal extension (ENE) means that cancer cells have broken through the capsule and into the tissue that surrounds the lymph node.
+Extranodal extension means that the metastasized tumour cells have broken through the capsule and into the tissue that surrounds the lymph node.